Skip to content

 If any of the above mentioned actions for a given component has already been performed, then this method call effectively skips that action.

-ListComponents: grpc.UnaryUnaryMultiCallable[frequenz.api.microgrid.microgrid_pb2.ComponentFilter, frequenz.api.microgrid.microgrid_pb2.ComponentList] = channel.unary_unary('/frequenz.api.microgrid.Microgrid/ListComponents', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentFilter.SerializeToString, response_deserializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentList.FromString) instance-attribute ¤
+ListComponents: grpc.UnaryUnaryMultiCallable[frequenz.api.microgrid.microgrid_pb2.ComponentFilter, frequenz.api.microgrid.microgrid_pb2.ComponentList] = channel.unary_unary('/frequenz.api.microgrid.Microgrid/ListComponents', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentFilter.SerializeToString, response_deserializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentList.FromString, _registered_method=True) instance-attribute ¤

 List components in the local microgrid, optionally filtered by a given list of component IDs and component categories.